$L^{p}$ and $\mathcal{H}^{p}_{FIO}$ regularity for wave equations with rough coefficients

 Note that the first two statements apply to all $p\in(1,\infty)$ if $n\leq 3$.
 For $n\geq 4$, the last two statements apply to all $p\in(1,\infty)$ if $r\geq (n+1)/2$.
 Explicitly, for $n\geq4$ the condition on $p$ in the first statement is that

 If $r>2$ is an integer, then one may replace $C^{r}(\Rn)$ by $C^{r-1,1}(\Rn)$ in the second statement, and one may also include the endpoints of the Sobolev interval.

 We obtain a similar result as in Theorem \ref{thm:mainintro} for operators $\sum_{i,j=1}^{n}a_{i,j}D_{i}D_{j}$ in standard form, with the same assumptions on $p$, but with a Sobolev interval for $s$ that is shifted by $1$ (see Theorem \ref{thm:mainwave}).
-We also obtain some weaker results for $p=1$, in Appendix \ref{app:p1}, and in Appendix \ref{app:regularity} we indicate how one can improve the second statement, for $r>2$, by making regularity assumptions outside of the H\"{o}lder scale.
+We consider only pure second order operators in this article, for simplicity, but in Remark \ref{rem:lowerorder} we indicate how our techniques can be used to include lower order terms.
+In Appendix \ref{app:regularity} we detail how one can improve the second statement, for $r>2$, by making regularity assumptions outside of the H\"{o}lder scale.
 This also explains why the case where $r$ is an integer is special in Theorem \ref{thm:mainintro}.